hemantchaudhary001-dotcom/madlibs-game/README.md

 python game-1.py

 ## 🧪 Sample Output
-Enter a name: Hemant
+Enter a name: Drake
 Enter a place: Kathmandu
 Enter an adjective: spooky
-Story: One day, Hemant went to Kathmandu and saw a spooky ghost!
+Story: One day, Drake went to Kathmandu and saw a spooky ghost!